Fishman2k16/comp0034-wk3/README.md

 There are different formats for the serialization of data, such as JSON, XML, and Python's pickle.
 JSON returns a human-readable string form, while Python’s pickle library can return a byte array.

-In the COMP0034 teaching materials pickle is used for serializing and deserializing machine learning models, and JSON for the REST API.
+In the COMP0034 teaching materials, pickle is used for serializing and deserializing machine learning models, and JSON for the REST API.

 You could serialize your own classes, for example by adding a `to_json` method to a class, or by creating an instance of